Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

-Based on studies that involved 142 countries of around 180 million employees, only 13 percent of employees are happy and engaged at the office.
+Studies in 142 countries of around 180 million employees show that only 13% of employees are happy and engaged at the office.
 But we probably didn’t need to see these dismal statistics to know that we’re generally not satisfied at work.

 Being unhappy at work seems to be an accepted social norm.
-After all, how many times have we been privy to someone moaning about how much they hate their job?
+After all, how many times have you heard someone moaning about how much they hate their job?
 How many times have we done the same ourselves?

 But it doesn’t have to be this way.
 You are not limited to either feeling unhappy every day or quitting.
 There are a few simple things you can do that will change your career outlook and help you enter a more positive mindset.